wp-plugins/breadcrumb-navxt/readme.txt

 == Upgrade Notice ==

 = 5.2.0 =
-This version has enhancements for bbPress support.
+This version requires PHP5.3 or newer.
 Some improvements to the settings page were made.
 Additionally, note that the Max Breadcrumb Length setting has been deprecated in favor of [using CSS styling to perform the length limiting](http://mtekk.us/archives/guides/trimming-breadcrumb-title-lengths-with-css/ "Go to the article presenting how to shorten the breadcrumb title length using CSS").ion enhances compatibility with bbPress.

 = 5.1.0 =
 This version fixes a ton of bugs, plus adds a new filter and features support for RDFa Breadcrumb by default.